NethermindEth/StarknetByExample/pages/advanced-concepts/sierra_ir.md

 // [!include ~/listings/advanced-concepts/sierra_ir/simple_program.sierra]
 ```

+Type Declarations:

+- `felt252`: Represents the field element type

+Libfunc Declarations:

+- `felt252_add`: Performs addition on field elements
+- `store_temp<felt252>`: Temporarily stores the result

+Statements Section:

+- Statement 0: calls the `felt252_add` libfunc to add the values from memory cells 0 and 1, storing the result in memory cell 2
+- Statement 1: calls the `store_temp<felt252>` libfunc to prepare the result for the return statement
+- Statement 2: returns the value from memory cell 2

+User Defined Functions:

+- `add_numbers`: Takes two `felt252` types in memory cells 0 and 1 and returns a `felt252` value by starting at statement 0

 :::info
-To enable Sierra code generation in human-readable format, you can add the `sierra-text{:md}` flag to the library target in your `Scarb.toml{:md}` file:
+To enable Sierra code generation in a human-readable format, add the `sierra-text` flag to the library target in your `Scarb.toml{:md}` file:

 ```toml
 [lib]
 sierra-text = true
 ```

 :::

-We can break it down:

-Type Declarations:
-  - `felt252`: Represents the field element type

-Libfunc Declarations:
-  - `felt252_add`: Performs addition on field elements
-  - `store_temp<felt252>`: Temporarily stores the result

-Compilation Steps:
-  - Step 0: `felt252_add([0], [1]) -> ([2])`: Call the `felt252_add` libfunc on memory slot 0 and 1 and store the result in memory slot 2.
-So `[2] = [0] + [1]` and the value of `[0]` and `[1]` were used.
-  - Step 1: `store_temp<felt252>([2]) -> ([2])`: Store the value of `[2]` in a temporary memory slot `[2]`.
-Because the type `felt252` has `storable: true` and `dup: true`, it is possible to
-  - Step 2: `return([2])`: Return the value of `[2]`

-4. Libfunc Restrictions:

-- Starknet uses an allowed [list](https://github.com/starkware-libs/cairo/tree/main/crates/cairo-lang-starknet-classes/src/allowed_libfuncs_lists) of libfuncs to ensure:
-  - Security:
-    Sierra enforces security by allowing only whitelisted operations with predefined behaviors, while maintaining strict control over memory operations and eliminating arbitrary pointer arithmetic to prevent vulnerabilities.
-  - Predictability:
-    The restricted libfunc approach ensures deterministic execution across all operations, enabling precise gas cost calculations and well-defined state transitions, while keeping all side effects explicitly managed and traceable.
-  - Verifiability:
-    By limiting library functions, Sierra simplifies the proof generation process and makes constraint system generation more efficient, which reduces verification complexity and ensures consistent behavior across different implementations.
-  - Error Prevention
-    The restricted library functions eliminate undefined behavior by catching potential runtime errors at compile time, while enforcing explicit resource management and maintaining type safety throughout the entire execution process.

-The restricted libfunc approach helps maintain the safety and efficiency of smart contracts on the Starknet platform.

 ### Storage Variables Smart Contract Sierra Code